K-Pop Star Hunt: Season 2 (2012–2013)

-Following the phenomenally successful talent show of Season 1, K-pop Star Hunt Season 2 proudly announces Malaysia, Japan and Vietnam as the sixth, seventh and eighth auditioning country along with Singapore, Hong Kong, Taiwan, Thailand and the Philippines.
+Following the success of Season 1, K-pop Star Hunt Season 2 announced Malaysia, Japan and Vietnam as the sixth, seventh and eighth auditioning country along with Singapore, Hong Kong, Taiwan, Thailand and the Philippines.

-The ultimate winner of K-Pop Star Hunt Season 2 will receive an intensive professional training for K-POP singer by CJ E&M and Cube Entertainment, along with an album release and even a chance to make a debut stage appearance on 2013 MAMA, the leading international music award show in Korea.
+The winner of K-Pop Star Hunt Season 2 received an intensive professional training under CJ E&M and Cube Entertainment, along with an album release, and the opportunity to make a debut stage appearance at the 2013 Mnet Asian Music Awards, the leading international music award show in Korea.

 Countries that Season Auditions were held at: